See below for the replays of our Canadian call-in show (part of the VP Live Talk Radio network).

 The question you should ask yourself - and pointedly ask your vendors - is "are my vendors actively, successfully working to bring about a better day?
 Or are they merely bemoaning their present circumstance on a forum somewhere, failing to do anything about it?"
 It's time to move forward - together.

-Note from Cindy: I invite you to watch (or re-watch) the interviews I've given on VP Live.
-My first appearance was in February 2013 and titled "Nicotine and Canada: The Truth."
+Note from Cindy: I invite you to watch (or re-watch) the interviews I've given on the Vapeteam @ VP Live.
+My first appearance was in February 2013 and titled "Nicotine and Canada: The Truth".
 It begins at the 21:24 mark, and continues through to the 1:24:32 mark.
 (Yes it's long, lol.)
-My second appearance was in August 2013: "What The Law Says."
+My second appearance was in August 2013: "What The Law Says".
 It starts at the 19:27 mark and continues through to the 1:24:37 mark.
+My third appearance was in January 2014: "Cottonmouth".
+It starts at the 04:30 mark and continues through to the 31:30 mark.

-I'm truly honoured to have been invited not once but twice!
-I cannot thank Dimitris Agrafiotis and the entire VapeTeam enough for that, and for providing me with a platform to get the truth out there; Canadians need an engaging dialogue regarding vaping, regulation and what the law says.
-These are my first appearances in such a venue, but will certainly not be my last!
-In future interviews, I will be even bolder and clearer.
-Vaping matters too much - it's too precious - to do any less.
+I'm honoured to have been invited not once, not twice, but thrice!
+I cannot thank Dimitris Agrafiotis and the entire VapeTeam enough for providing me with a platform to help get more truth out there.
+Canadians need an engaging dialogue about vaping, regulation and what the law says.
+February 2013 was my first appearance in such a venue, but will certainly not be my last.
+In future I will be even bolder and clearer, because vaping matters too much - it's too precious - to do any less.

 Hope you enjoy the videos.